Do you know the difference between the words discreet and discrete?

 One day I saw it this way.
 At the 2 of Swords, the woman is wanting to travel straight ahead (forward, in one direction), but something blocks her way.
 What she cannot see (due to the blindfold) induces fear that then causes her to pause and ponder her situation.

-However, when she has gotten to the 8 of Swords, she has blocked all four direction, N, E, S, & W. There, she feels isolated and imprisoned.
+However, when she has gotten to the 8 of Swords, she has blocked all four directions, N, E, S, & W. There, she feels isolated and imprisoned.

 However, the underlying message is that this prison is not only self-created, but an illusion.
 Spirit says: